akiraowen/udacityFullStackWebDeveloper/ProjectLogsAnalysis/README.md

 The structure of the script is quite straight forward, there are three functions that retreive the answers to the questions.

-These views are created within the python script and are here from reference.
+The following views are created within the python script and are here from reference.
+They provide assistance for the more complicated error question (3).
 ```
         CREATE VIEW error_view AS
         SELECT date_trunc('day', time) "day", count(*) AS requests